List of highest-grossing live-action comedy films: Highest-grossing comedy films

-The following is a list of highest grossing comedy films of all time.
-Only Barbie and Deadpool & Wolverine sit along the highest grossing films of all time, being both 14th and 20th place, respectively.
-2018 was the most frequent year, with three films.
-50% of films have placed since 2000, and all had a theatrical run since 1987.
-Deadpool and Meet the Parents are tied for the most frequented franchises, with three films.
+The following is a list of the top 50 highest-grossing live-action comedy films of all time.
+Barbie, Deadpool & Wolverine and Aladdin are among the top 50 highest-grossing films of all time.
+The majority of films released after 2000, with all films released after 1987.
+2018 and 2024 are the most frequent years, with five films each on the list.
+Deadpool and Detective Chinatown are the most frequent franchises, with three films each.